 One of the challenges of treating co-occurring disorders is that it can be hard to determine which problem came first.
 The two are usually so intertwined that it only makes sense to treat them together in order to get the best results.
 Our Christian recovery program focuses on a holistic approach to co-occurring disorders and faith-based treatment so that you can heal your mind, body, and soul with God’s help.

 Someone who suffers from co-occurring disorders may be struggling with feelings of hopelessness or depression.
+They struggle to manage their emotions during recovery.
 A dual diagnosis and faith-based treatment will allow the person to combat these feelings as they strengthen their faith and relationship with God.

 A holistic approach to drug treatment will also focus on mediation and mindfulness.
 You may be able to combat your negative thoughts by focusing on building a connection to God in the process of self-discovery.
 By reflecting on your thoughts rather than trying to escape them, like you used to use drugs to do, you may be able to get to the root of your problems as well.
 Along with helping you work through your addiction, these practices, combined with an emphasis on faith, can help you work through your mental health disorder to improve your mental health.